Tire Repairs, Pressures,

 I have not tried this unit myself, but have heard favorable reports from those that have purchased and used this item.
 It completely folds-up and is a small package, totally carry-able on your bike.

 A small compressor, basically a small plastic cased version of the one in the first photo at the top of this page.
 This one, in its blue package (the carton it came in is in the photo), comes with a standard American cigarette lighter plug, which I changed to alligator clips.
 It was $9.99 at Wal-Mart.
-It is a terrific bargain.
+It is a bargain at that price.
 Those willing to have an electric compressor 'package' slightly larger than the stripped one in the first photo on this page, may well want to consider this one.
-I carry the stripped-down one at the top of this page as it is smaller.
+I carry, on my bikes, the stripped-down one at the top of this page as it is smaller.

 I do NOT recommend CO2 cartridges for repairs.
-Best is a cylinder pump or an electric pump as shown above.
+Best is a cylinder pump or an electric pump as shown in the above photos.
 It can take way too many of the small CO2 cartridges to fill a tire adequately, typically even a handful will only fill the tire partially.
 Even the larger CO2 cartridges are not adequate many times.
-Also, if you have to refill the tire if the repair worked only partially, you'll likely have no more cartridges.
+Also, if you have to refill the tire if the repair worked only partially in such as seating the bead, you'll likely have no more cartridges.
 More on cartridges a few paragraphs below!

 NOTE that plugs, installed from the outside, are a temporary repair for tubeless tires.
 You are not supposed to travel far and fast using an externally plugged tubeless tire.
 Many have done it, but I do not think it advisable and I DO NOT recommend it.
 Many who have bikes with tubeless tires will carry a tube, for emergency repairs, not trusting external plugs.
 Many have temporarily repaired tubeless tires with a 'string' or other type of external